openedx/edx-documentation/en_us/shared/manage_live_course/bulk_email.rst

 Bulk Email
 ##############################

-For courses on edx.org, you can send bulk email messages to course participants directly from the instructor dashboard.
-Messages can use HTML styling, and can include links to videos, social media pages for the course, and other material.
+For courses on edx.org, you can send bulk email messages to course participants directly from the instructor dashboard: in the LMS, select **Instructor**, and then select **Email**.

+Your messages can use HTML styling, and can include links to videos, social media pages for the course, and other material.
 All course team members who have the Staff or Admin role can use bulk email messages to communicate with course participants before, during, and after the course run.

 Learners are less likely to read and respond to email messages from courses when they receive too many of them.
 As a best practice, do not send more than